0xlindberg/intune-my-macs/INTUNE-MY-MACS-DOCUMENTATION.md

 ### scr-sec-100-install-escrow-buddy (Script)

-Install latest Escrow Buddy and remediate missing FileVault escrow.
+Downloads and installs the latest release of Escrow Buddy security agent plugin from GitHub.
+Ensures FileVault recovery keys are properly escrowed to Intune by configuring the authorization database and triggering escrow at login when the FDE profile and PRK file are present.

 **Source:** `scripts/intune/scr-sec-100-install-escrow-buddy.sh`
 **Settings:** 4